dmoreq/our_spends/CONTRIBUTING.md

-# Contributing to Family Expense Tracker
+# Contributing to Our Spends

-Thank you for considering contributing to the Family Expense Tracker project!
+Thank you for considering contributing to the Our Spends project!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct